trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     api:

-This tells the device that it will be communicating with `Home Assistant API <https://esphome.io/components/api.html>`__.
+This tells the device that it will be communicating with the :doc:`Home Assistant API </components/api>`.
 If you are running Home Assistant, you need to keep this line, but go back above the ``#-----`` we made earlier and and copy and paste the encryption key that was generated when the initial YAML was made, so we end up with something like: